|Export Controls Compliance|

 ◊ Foreign Travel Disclosure Form (This form is required prior to each instance of foreign travel on Research Foundation Funds)

-Policy Statement: In order to facilitate compliance with federal regulations regarding the control of exports, The Research Foundation of SUNY at Buffalo State College requires that all employees who are seeking external funding for sponsored programs, or who are seeking Research Foundation funding for travel or projects, must complete a web-based export controls evaluation and follow all applicable procedures.
+Policy Statement: In order to facilitate compliance with federal regulations regarding the control of exports, The Research Foundation for SUNY at Buffalo State College requires that all employees who are seeking external funding for sponsored programs, or who are seeking Research Foundation funding for travel or projects, must complete a web-based export controls evaluation and follow all applicable procedures.
 If the evaluation results indicate the possibility that an export control license may be required, the employee shall work with the Research Foundation Campus Export Controls Officer to complete the license review and, if needed, the licensing process.

 Background: The United States federal government has enacted laws that regulate the distribution of specific technology, information and services to foreign persons and foreign countries for reasons of national security and foreign policy.
 These laws are applicable to U.S. citizens, and are relevant to the university community, especially in respect to travel and research conducted by individuals alone and/or in affiliation with the university.
 The laws apply to exports of “controlled” items and technologies, and to deemed exports.
 In recent years, penalties have been enhanced to impact not only individuals, but also institutions.
 Thus, universities have implemented export control programs to educate their employees and to facilitate the export control license application process when necessary and appropriate.
 In addition, many universities have adopted policies to assure that research conducted meets the criteria of “fundamental research,” to increase the chance that faculty research will not require an export controls license.